MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 ## Advanced tab

-Use the **Advanced** tab to optionally set up Blob Storage integration.
+Use the **Advanced** tab to optionally enable and configure Blob Storage integration.

 ### Blob integration